 This one requires a level of initial investment; printed t-shirts, hoodies and beanie hats are not that cheap to come by in small numbers – but it can lead to long-term profit.

 Plus, you can run it online through your club website.
-Pitchero club websites come with a PayPal Club Shop, where you can sell merchandise online and see the revenue run straight into your club bank account.
+Pitchero club websites come with a simple payments feature where you can sell merchandise online and see the revenue flow straight into your club bank account.

 9. Hire out your facilities